yiisoft/yii2/docs/guide/test-overview.md

 In some cases any form of automated testing could be overkill:

-- Project is simple and isn't getting anymore complex.
+- Project is simple and isn't getting any more complex.
 - It's a one-time project that will no longer be worked on.

-Still if you have time it's good to automate testing in these cases as well.
+Still if you have timed it's good to automate testing in these cases as well.

 ## Further reading